 We are delighted that Bradford Grammar School, the leading independent school in the north of England, is sponsoring this prestigious event and we are looking forward to seeing the very best in creative writing in our region.

 Every school that enters will have at least one chosen winner and the lucky 200 winners will have their story published in a real book.

 All chosen finalists will be invited to attend the Broughton Hall Festival on Saturday 29 or Sunday 30 September 2018 to find out who will be the overall winner.
 As part of the prize they will be invited to attend one of our top author shows.
 Following the show we will announce the top six entries.
 The top six stories will be read out by some of the leading children’s authors in the country before the overall winner is finally announced.

 All 200 winners will have their stories published and receive a free copy of the book.

 The top six winners will have their stories read out by special guests and will win books both for themselves and for their school.

-The overall winner will receive a year’s supply of books and books for his/her school library plus a FREE author visit to his /her school. #BHCLFyoungwriters.
+The First place winner from each category will receive a year’s supply of books and books for his/her school library plus a FREE author visit to his /her school. #BHCLFyoungwriters.

 More details about the competition...